rdkcentral/Lightning-UI-Components/README.md

 ```

 You should NOT use path imports like this:
 ```js
 // Do not use
 import Button from '@lightning/ui/components/Button';
 ```
 Since packages are now bundled with rollup this allows proper tree shaking behavior.
 For more information on tree shaking the `@material/ui` documentation has a great guide on [development bundle size](https://material-ui.com/guides/minimizing-bundle-size/) (**note**: this is external documentation otherwise unrelated to this project!).

+Since packages are now bundled with rollup this allows proper tree shaking behavior.
+For more information on tree shaking the `@material/ui` documentation has a great guide on [development bundle size](https://material-ui.com/guides/minimizing-bundle-size/) (**note**: this is external documentation otherwise unrelated to this project!).